richardanaya/burn-gpt-2-style-embedding-model/README.md

 ## 🏗️ Architecture Overview

-This implementation follows the GPT-2 117M parameter configuration:
+This implementation follows the GPT-2 117M parameter configuration (but these parameters can be altered for experiments!):

 ```
 📊 Model Specifications: